 No matter your specific instructional style, it’s important to follow the absent teacher’s instructions and lesson plans.
 This goes a long way toward maintaining a productive classroom environment and keeping students on track.
 Provide students with fun and engaging activities and be friendly, but follow the absent teacher’s plans.

 Although you would ideally always sub for an absent teacher who has left comprehensive and clear sub plans, there are times when this may not be possible.
 So, consider keeping a bag packed complete with your own classroom management plan and English activities for those instances when you will need to do a bit of improvisation.

 The following activities are great lessons to have on hand if the teacher hasn’t left a lesson plan for you.
-(An important note, however: If there aren’t good sub plans, always check with the admin before introducing one of these activities on your own.)
+(Note: If there aren’t sub plans, always check with the admin before introducing one of these activities on your own.)

 Grades K – 4: Stupendous Story Elements is a packet that includes several activities which guide students in evaluating the story, characters, and solving problems.
 You can conduct the lesson as a group or allow children to work independently.
 You’ll need to bring a book to read or choose one from the teacher’s collection.

 Grades 4 – 6: Figurative Language Puzzles is an engaging activity that is sure to keep students entertained while reviewing several types of figurative language.

 Grades 4 – 12: Journal Prompts offers over 100 writing prompts.
 Students can choose the prompt they want to complete, or you can assign them one.
 You should determine the level of difficulty according to their grade.
 For instance, fourth graders should write a paragraph or two with basic sentences, while 10th graders should write several paragraphs that utilize more complex sentences and vocabulary words.
 Students should also demonstrate deeper thought and analysis as they get older.